-The first time I tried coconut bacon was at a vegan restaurant in Sebastopol over a year ago.
-Sarah, Gerry, Carla and I had finished setting up our food styling and photography workshop and ordered gluten free pizza and vegan caesar salad from a nearby restaurant.
-I was skeptical about the coconut bacon on the salad and I had questions.
+The first time I tried coconut bacon was at a vegan restaurant in Sebastopol, California with some blogger friends.
+We ordered gluten-free pizza and vegan caesar salad topped with said coconut bacon.
+I was skeptical of this fake bacon and I had questions.
 What is coconut bacon?
 How is it made?
 How could coconut possibly taste anything like bacon?
 How??

 But then I took a bite, and all my questions (and many prayers I didn't realize I had) were answered.
 Fat flakes of coconut were infused with the flavor of wood smoke, sweetness, and a deep umami.
 It tasted just like super crispy bits of bacon.
 I was hooked.

-I turned to vegetarian guru Katherine of Cookie + Kate for a recipe.
-I now make coconut bacon on the regular and have tweaked the method and ratios to my taste and oven over time, so I wanted to share it here.
+I now make coconut bacon on the regular and have tweaked the method and ratios to my taste and oven over time.

-Coconut bacon starts with large flakes of coconut.
+- Unsweetened coconut flakes form the base of this recipe.
 I like Let's Do Organic brand, which has a good mix of large, curvaceous flakes and smaller bacon bit-sized pieces.
-Next I use gluten-free tamari, which adds salt, umami, and a bit of golden color.
-Maple syrup adds sweetness.

 Liquid Smoke = bacon flavor without the meat!